Are Conservatives & Liberals Wired Differently?

 Brain Structure and Political Orientation

 Brain imaging research by Kanai et al. (2011) found evidence of structural differences between conservatives and liberals.
-The research found that conservatives typically have a larger and more active amygdala, a region responsible for processing fear and threats, which could possibly explaining their strong emphasis on security, law enforcement, and national defense.
+The research found that conservatives typically have a larger and more active amygdala, a region responsible for processing fear and threats, which could possibly explain their strong emphasis on security, law enforcement, and national defense.
 Liberals, on the other hand, were found to have a larger anterior cingulate cortex, a brain region involved in managing uncertainty and adapting to change, which could explain their greater openness to new ideas and social change.

 The Genetics of Political Beliefs